cling-com/cling-sync/README.md

 - **Revision**: A snapshot of the repository at a specific point in time, usually created by a `merge` operation.

+### Modification Tracking

+By default, only changes to the file contents are tracked.
+The file's metadata (ownership, mtime, and mode) are stored in the repository, but modifications to these metadata are not detected in consecutive merges unless the `--chown`, `--chmod`, or `--chtime` flags are used.

+When merging new files from the repository, mtime and mode are restored from the repository but not ownership.
+This is because ownership is highly dependent on the user's environment whereas mtime and mode are not.

+This way of tracking modifications is best suited for the main use case of cling-sync: making sure user data is never lost without the complications of a "real" backup system.

 ## OS Support

 Currently, the main focus is on supporting MacOS and Linux.
 It should work on Windows, but is not